OpenEvalProject/evals/manuscripts/elife-93796/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03vek6s52 Wyss Institute for Biologically Inspired Engineering at Harvard University Boston United States
+1. Wyss Institute for Biologically Inspired Engineering at Harvard University Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-2. https://ror.org/05wvpxv85 Department of Biology, Tufts University Medford United States
+2. Department of Biology, Tufts University Medford United States ([ROR:05wvpxv85](https://ror.org/05wvpxv85))
-3. https://ror.org/05r78ng12 DEVANA group, Faculty of Pharmacy, University of Castilla-La Mancha Ciudad Real Spain
+3. DEVANA group, Faculty of Pharmacy, University of Castilla-La Mancha Ciudad Real Spain ([ROR:05r78ng12](https://ror.org/05r78ng12))
 4. Vascular Perfusion Solutions Inc San Antonio United States
-5. https://ror.org/01sq4yt06 RESTOR, 59th Medical Wing, JBSA, Lackland AFB San Antonio United States
+5. RESTOR, 59th Medical Wing, JBSA, Lackland AFB San Antonio United States ([ROR:01sq4yt06](https://ror.org/01sq4yt06))
-6. https://ror.org/05wvpxv85 Allen Center, Tufts University Medford United States
+6. Allen Center, Tufts University Medford United States ([ROR:05wvpxv85](https://ror.org/05wvpxv85))
-7. https://ror.org/00dvg7y05 Vascular Biology Program & Department of Surgery, Boston Children’s Hospital and Harvard Medical School Boston United States
+7. Vascular Biology Program & Department of Surgery, Boston Children’s Hospital and Harvard Medical School Boston United States ([ROR:00dvg7y05](https://ror.org/00dvg7y05))
 8. Harvard John A. Paulson School of Engineering and Applied Sciences Boston United States

 † Corresponding author

 ## Abstract

 Drugs that induce reversible slowing of metabolic and physiological processes would have great value for organ preservation, especially for organs with high susceptibility to hypoxia-reperfusion injury, such as the heart.
-Using whole-organism screening of metabolism, mobility, and development in Xenopus , we identified an existing drug, SNC80, that rapidly and reversibly slows biochemical and metabolic activities while preserving cell and tissue viability.
+Using whole-organism screening of metabolism, mobility, and development in Xenopus, we identified an existing drug, SNC80, that rapidly and reversibly slows biochemical and metabolic activities while preserving cell and tissue viability.
 Although SNC80 was developed as a delta opioid receptor activator, we discovered that its ability to slow metabolism is independent of its opioid modulating activity as a novel SNC80 analog (WB3) with almost 1000 times less delta opioid receptor binding activity is equally active.
 Metabolic suppression was also achieved using SNC80 in microfluidic human organs-on-chips, as well as in explanted whole porcine hearts and limbs, demonstrating the cross-species relevance of this approach and potential clinical relevance for surgical transplantation.
 Pharmacological induction of physiological slowing in combination with organ perfusion transport systems may offer a new therapeutic approach for tissue and organ preservation for transplantation, trauma management, and enhancing patient survival in remote and low-resource locations.

 ## Introduction